Testis and epididymis

 Reviewer: Turki Al-Hussain, M.D. (see Reviewers page)

-- Immature mixed germ cell tumor with multiple embryoid bodies (central core of embryonal carcinoma cells, amnion-like cavity and yolk sac tumor component)
+- Mixed germ cell tumor with multiple embryoid bodies (central core of embryonal carcinoma cells, amnion-like cavity and yolk sac tumor component)

 - Elements other than the embryoid bodies, however, should constitute less

 than 10% of the tumor for the 'polyembryoma' designation to be used (Mod Pathol 2005;18:S61)